panther-labs/panther/docs/gitbook/log-analysis/rules/README.md

 # Rules

-Panther enables simple aggregation, normalization, analysis, and storage of security logs. **Rules** are Python3 functions used to identify suspicious activity and generate alerts for your team to triage.
+Panther **Rules** are Python3 functions used to identify suspicious activity and generate helpful signal for your team.

 ## Rule Components